It was all over. The divorce had come through and was waiting to be announced.

 Are you finding yourself in the same boat as Jenny?

-Changing your name, by civil partnership, by marriage, deed poll, or post divorce, can prove to be expensive and onerous.
-Here are some ways of avoiding the pitfalls and keeping the overall costs of name change after divorce down.
+Changing your name after divorce, by a civil partnership, by marriage, deed poll, or post-divorce, can prove to be expensive and onerous.
+Here are some ways of avoiding the pitfalls, keeping the overall costs of name change after divorce down and some handy tips on how to change your name after divorce.

-Many people, who go for a voluntary name change after marriage (understandably), would like to come back to their names after a divorce.
+Many people, who go for a voluntary name change after marriage (understandably), would like a name change after divorce too, they would like to go back to using their former names.
 For instance, when she got married, Jenny had adopted her husband’s surname ‘Matthew’ to replace her original surname “Swift.”
 After her divorce, she wants to change her name back to Jenny Smith; fair enough.
 However, the process of legal name change after divorce has some predefined steps that have to be adhered to get things underway.

-This legal changing of name after divorce varies by jurisdiction.
+The first cue on how to change last name after divorce is that it varies by jurisdiction.
 While it’s pretty convenient in some states to request the court judge (divorce) to enter a formal declaration, or order, to restore your maiden name, the process can be cumbersome one in others.
 In case the divorce is finalized, and encompasses a court order relevant to your name change, then there is very little that’s left to do.

-In case your divorce proceedings are finalized but the issued decree fails to contain direct orders pertaining to your name change, then it’s essential that you try to get your court order changed accordingly.
+The divorce decree does NOT have an order for name change after divorce.
+Divorce decree name change order is not required most of the times.
+In case your divorce proceedings are finalized but the issued decree fails to contain direct orders pertaining to your name change after divorce, then it’s essential that you try to get your court order changed accordingly.
 The new court order should include such language that permits name change after divorce legally.

 For instance, if you happen to be a resident of California, all that you need to do after getting your court order without a mention for name change is file an Ex Parte Application for the “Restoration of Former Name After Entry of Judgment of Order.”
 Also referred to as FL-395, the application will enable you to legally change your name after divorce without much fuss.
 After your request is accepted and signed by the judge, you will be served a certified copy.
 This certified copy can be used as bona fide evidence for getting your name changed whenever you desire to do so.